DanielHe4rt/disco-the-ripper/README.md

 #### Authorization Token

-After everything get installed you should create or make copy the `.env.example` and rename it to `.env`.
+After everything gets installed you should create or make a copy of the `.env.example` and rename it to `.env`.

 The env file should contain one key called `AUTHORIZATION` and you should assign his value with your **Discord Web Authorization Token**.
 To get this token, open your Discord App or on the Browser and open the Inspection Page.